MaxDiff scores

 Segmenting

-For instance, if your MaxDiff exercise compares music artists, you can segment the results based on another survey question or variable (like respondents' locations) to compare responses between North America and Europe.
+For example, if your MaxDiff exercise compares music artists, you can segment the results by the respondents' locations (asked in another question) to compare preferences between North America and Europe.

 Segmenting Dropdown in Max Diff Analysis

-When segmentation is applied, your results update to display scores for each group across all items in your MaxDiff exercise.
-Respondents who do not have any response or defined variable value will be absent from the results.
+When segmentation is active, the results will update to show scores for each group.
+Respondents who do not have a defined value for the selected variable will be excluded from the segmented results.

 Segmenting Max Diff Results